 Tabs | View Stand by Me Tabs Here |

 It doesn’t matter if it is love for a friend or someone whom you cannot imagine spending your life without.
 This 1961 is one of the most iconic musical pieces ever composed.
 Whether you’re an avid fan of rhythm and blues, pop, or soul, this is a song that is a must-have in any collection.
-Not only is this R&B classic one of the elite 500 songs that the planet considers as all-time greats.
+Not only is this R&B classic one of the elite 500 songs and all-time great.
 It is also one of the best love songs ever to come out from the 1960s.

 2. Can’t Help Falling in Love by Elvis Presley